Search This Blog

 In 1862 George had two cheeses by his door on the first day of the sometimes quite rowdy Marlow Fair.
 Or he did for a short time before someone reached in and helped themselves.
 Earlier that year Eliza Howard, fresh out of jail for another offense was charged with obtaining goods from him by false pretences.

 Despite the trouble of thefts from him George must have been doing well as he and his wife Euphan could afford to send their son George junior to Marlow Place Academy boarding school in Marlow which wasn't cheap.
 It might seem odd to board your child in a school in the same town that you live in but I see such things often in Marlow history.
-Prospect House Academy was only a boarding school with no day pupil option so if they wanted George to attend that, the best local school, board he must.
+Prospect House Academy was only a boarding school with no day pupil option at the time so if they wanted George to attend that, the best local school, board he must.

 Euphan died in 1871.
 George junior became a hotel proprietor in Twickenham.
 Daughter Dorothea remained in Marlow as a music teacher.